 Do not store your pens in sealed plastic bags.
 (In fact, I recommend you avoid plastic bags altogether except for very short-term use.)
 Most bags are made of plastics that exhale chemicals (called “outgassing”), and they can damage the surface finish of your pens.
 The also seal in the acidic gases that all calluloid and cellulose acetate pens release, and those gases can just turn around and eat the very pens they came from.

 You can store pens horizontally or vertically.
 If you store them vertically, which is the recommended attitude, I recommend placing them nib upward.
-If your pen cabinet has a glass window in its top or front despite what I write a couple of paragraphs ago, do not locate it where direct sunlight or light from any other strong ultraviolet source (an arc welder, for example) can fall on it.
-Light strong in ultraviolet, called actinic light, can damage pens.
-Hard rubber pens, especially, do not respond well, as you know if you’ve ever seen a once-black hard rubber pen that is now more or less brown or olive green.
+If your pen cabinet has a glass window in its top or front despite what I write a couple of paragraphs ago, do not locate it where actinic light can fall on it.
+If possible, place the cabinet in a well-shadowed place; if you cannot do this, consider having the glass replaced with glass that blocks ultraviolet light, and do not put hard rubber or celluloid pens where the light can fall on them.

 When you take your pens on vacation, you really don’t want them spitting all over you or the interior of your luggage.
 For this reason, it’s best to ink only the one or two pens that you will actually carry while you’re on the train or airplane.
 Fill your “carry” pens completely, and carry them nib upward when they’re not in use.
 And don’t try to use them during the period when your plane is climbing to altitude.
 The cabin pressure is being adjusted at that time, and your pens will be much more likely to spit, blob, or flood then.